Province of Buenos Aires Railway: Construction and development

-In 1916, the Provincial government (leaded by Marcelino Ugarte) took over the line.
+In 1916, the provincial government (led by Marcelino Ugarte) took over the line.
 Nevertheless, diverse reasons (such as floodings, the World War I, wildcat strikes) caused the FCPBA showed a large deficit from 1915 to 1921, when Juan Bajac is appointed as manager of the company.
 Under his management, the company changed its name to "Ferrocarril Provincial" in 1924, also projecting lines to Olavarría, Azul, and Avellaneda.
 The FCPBA also acquired new rolling stock to modernise the line.